ahmadhassanch/editable_table/html/readme.txt

 - decrease/increase font size in a cell
 - Italic Bold, etc.

+GOOD TO HAVE
+- Natural key movement (cursor and tabs)

 =================================================================

 3:50PM Going to fix load save issue for changed resolution